 The dialogs have been written by J.P.
 Dutta's father, late O.P.
 Dutta(who passed away on 09.02.2012) and they are damn impressive at several places.
 Still in such a long movie, the number of punching dialogs is quite less.
 Speaking something about the effort of the cinematographer will be trying to show light to the sun.
 Even the scenes taking place in the night are pretty clear on the screen and highly emphatic.Technically this movie is just superb.
 All the action sequences are pretty realistic.

-Anu Maliks music with Jaaved Akhtars lyrics could not top up the charts but if you just listen to the songs peacefully and patiently, you will feel the quality of our reviewers recommend us of both the words and the tunes.
+Anu Malik's music with Jaaved Akhtar's lyrics could not top up the charts but if you just listen to the songs peacefully and patiently, you will feel the quality of both the words and the tunes.
 The songs are quite long because the director had to accommodate the scenes of several actors while the song was continuing but they are highly patriotic as well as touching.
 My favourite is Seemayen Bulaayen Tujhe Chal Raahi.
-But the other songs - Main Kahin Bhi Rahoon Har Kadam Har Ghadi, Pyar Bhara Geet Koi Dekho Piya Tumko Gaana Hi Hoga, Aao Jo Laut Ke Tum Ghar Ho Khushi Se Bhara etc. are also impressive and perfectly in line of the mood and the genre of the movie.
+But the other songs - Main Kahin Bhi Rahoon Har Kadam Har Ghadi, Pyar Bhara Geet Koi Dekho Piya Tumko Gaana Hi Hoga, Aao Jo Laut Ke Tum Ghar Ho Khushi Se Bhara etc. are also impressive and perfectly in line with the mood and the genre of the movie.

 Continued in comments